atxFarley/aws_serverless/README.md

 ## Project Usage Prerequisites
 1. AWS Account
-2. Familiarity with cloud-computing, web application architecture/frameworks, and serverless/Function-as-a-Service (FaaS) computing model
+2. Familiarity with cloud-computing, web application architecture/frameworks, and the serverless/Function-as-a-Service (FaaS) development model

 ## Get Started Using this Project
 Instructions for project fall into 5 larger sequential steps: